DeviaVir/zenbot/README.md

 - Check out zenbot's [live feed!](https://zenbot.s8f.org/)
 - Join the discussion on [Reddit!](https://www.reddit.com/r/Bitcoin/comments/4xqo8q/announcing_zenbot_3_your_new_btcethltc_trading/)!

+## Updates

+- **3.1.0** - Major logic update.
+Much of the default trade logic reprogrammed.
+Moved default logic to `./default_logic.js`.
+RSI now backfills by default, reconfigured to 15m intervals.
+Safe to drop your zenbrain DB before this update.

 ## Description

 zenbot is an automated cryptocurrency trading bot.
 It runs on node.js and MongoDB and is fully open-sourced.
 A plugin architecture is included that allows any exchange, trade strategy, or currency pair to be supported.